amirk98/webapp-temperature/README.md

 # Getting Started with Webapp-Temperature
 ## About The Project

-Webapp-Temperature is a secure and fast app that predict temperature based on Regression model, designed with [DL4J](https://github.com/eclipse/deeplearning4j).
-It comes with data visualization graphics, easy to use for most users.\
+Webapp-Temperature is a secure and fast web that predict temperature based on Regression model, designed with [DL4J](https://github.com/eclipse/deeplearning4j).
+Machine Learning model was trained from 300k+ data, produce high accuracy prediction for you.
+Registering is more secure when email activation link will send to MailDev for confirmation.
+Login to start using the Dashboard that provides dynamic graphical and tabulation data.
+Upload your data with a simple click and it will parse at high-speed.\
 <img src="https://user-images.githubusercontent.com/94233069/165240908-4953c01f-24f6-4770-8741-f0dc8a6c7e6b.png" width="600" height="250">
 <img src="https://user-images.githubusercontent.com/94233069/165241413-0b6de289-e226-4b71-b9fb-1f1e6abfe172.png" width="600" height="250">